On the Mind, Consciousness, and the Subjects of Reality

 I call this combination of panpsychism about phenomenal consciousness and functionalism about access consciousness "functionalist panpsychism".

-As already detailed in my previous essay on being, I hold that the function of an object, the mapping of the inputs it experiences to the behaviors it outputs, defines every kind of object, not just minds as we ordinarily mean that word.
+As already detailed in my previous essay on reality, I hold that the function of an object, the mapping of the inputs it experiences to the behaviors it outputs, defines every kind of object, not just minds as we ordinarily mean that word.
 Inasmuch as being a subject of phenomenal experience might make something worth calling "a mind", we might thus considered everything to be "a mind", which is why this position can be considered a form of panpsychism.
 But in ordinary usage, something being a mind means more than just being some kind of prototypical subject of phenomenal experience, or instantiating any old function or another.
 It means instantiating some specific kinds of functions that we recognize as mental.

 On Sensations and Perceptions

 The first of these important functions, which I call "sentience", is to differentiate experiences toward the construction of two separate models, one of them a model of the world as it is, and the other a model of the world as it ought to be.
-These differentiate aspects of an experience, which as outlined in my essay on being is an interaction between oneself and the world, into those that inform about about the world, including what kind of things are most suited to it, which form the sensitive aspect of the experience; and those that inform about oneself, and what kind of world would be most suited to oneself, which form the appetitive aspect of the experience.
+These differentiate aspects of an experience, which as outlined in my essay on reality is an interaction between oneself and the world, into those that inform about about the world, including what kind of things are most suited to it, which form the sensitive aspect of the experience; and those that inform about oneself, and what kind of world would be most suited to oneself, which form the appetitive aspect of the experience.

 From these two models we then derive the output behavior from a comparison of the two, so as to attempt to make the world that is into the world that ought to be.
 This is in distinction from the simpler function of most primitive objects, where experiences directly provoke behaviors in a much simpler stimulus-response mechanism, and no experience is merely indicative of the nature of the world, but all are directly imperative on the next behavior of the object.